 I’ll add the oil by patting it on my face and then massaging it into the skin with upward strokes.
 I tend to take a few minutes on this process.
 This helps to work the product into my skin, and I feel pampered with a mini-facial massage.

 If I’m using a balm, I’ll warm it up in my hands first, by rubbing it in between them, to get it into a more oily consistency, and then continue as mentioned above.

 You should always apply sunscreen.
 For me, living in Norway, if I’m going out for a cross-country ski session, or going to be exposed to the sun for big chunks of the day, I’ll use a non-nano mineral sunscreen.
 This is both environmentally friendly and helps to protect me from hyperpigmentation and other sun damage.

 I’ll pat this product into the skin lightly, as if I am sealing everything in with it.

-While skin care products vary from person to person, the order you use them in can mean the difference between an effective routine and throwing money down the drain.
+While skin care products vary from person to person, the order in which you use them can mean the difference between an effective routine and throwing money down the drain.
 This spring, why not give this order a try and see how your skin responds?